paulgp/paulgp.github.io/_posts/2024-11-05-readers-digest-galeotti-et-al-2020.md

 Remember that the paper's key contribution is providing a practical framework for intervention design, not just a theoretical result.
 Applied researchers should emphasize this aspect when citing.

-Here's the model with proper LaTeX math formatting in Markdown:

 ## Core Model Setup

 ### Players and Network